 Why is this important?
 I predict that the data set for payers in the final rule will likely include CPCDS—as written by CARIN.

 - ONC FHIR At Scale Taskforce (FAST) – The ONC converted its original Payer and Provider FHIR Taskforce to FAST in 2019 to identify FHIR scalability gaps and potential solutions to promote predictable anticipation and mitigation of scaling challenges.
-This taskforce comprises 7 Tiger Teams including the Ecosystem Use Case Tiger Team that is focused on creating 5-10 summary use cases, publicly available to you for review.
+This task force comprises 7 Tiger Teams including the Ecosystem Use Case Tiger Team which is focused on creating 5-10 summary use cases, publicly available to you for review.

 Why is this important?
 These will be common use cases adopted by the industry.
 Since they will already have the needed specifications, you can leverage this work rather than creating your own from scratch.